 My mother tried her best to make it up to me, tried to overcompensate for her less than stellar selection in the husband and father department.
-Sometimes she’d wake me in the middle of the night to drive hours to the beach where we’d spend the day walking the boardwalk, eating cotton candy, and snowcones, and riding the rides.
+Sometimes she’d wake me in the middle of the night to drive hours to the beach where we’d spend the day walking the boardwalk, eating cotton candy and snowcones, and riding rides.

-But she gave them all away, her dreams and her paintings.
+But she gave them all away- her dreams and her paintings.

-When we grocery shopped, I’d casually wander away from my mother, scouring the aisles looking for a new more appropriate mother for myself.
+When we grocery shopped, I’d casually wander away from my mother, scouring the aisles looking for a more appropriate version of a mother for myself.
 I’d carefully select the plainest, dullest looking woman I could find.
 I’d imagine myself coming home to her after school, the normal stay-at-home mother, knitting needles in hand, fresh baked cookies on the counter.
 My fantasy would quickly shatter once my real mother realized she couldn’t find me.
 I’d hear her yelling my name, both first and middle, just to let me know how mad she was.
 I’d dodge her, ducking down the aisles as long as I could until I’d hear the panic in her voice.
-We did this dance, she and I, until she began stepping up to the customer service counter and having me paged over the loudspeaker, forever putting an end to my supermarket-new-mother-finding fantasy days.
+We did this dance, she and I, until she began stepping up to the customer service counter and having me paged over the loudspeaker, forever putting an end to my supermarket-new-mother-finding-fantasy-days.

 As a child whenever I felt lonely, I’d guilt my mother into letting me buy a new pet.
 I had quite the menagerie- Finches, hamsters, lizards, guinea pigs and cats.
 Always two, just to make sure I could witness the miracle of birth.